krevanth/ZAP/README.md

 See `src/ts` for a list of test names.
 Not providing a testname will run all tests.

+The test will open an XTERM window (per TC).
+The window will auto close on success, but will remain open with an error message on failure.

 To remove existing object/simulation/synthesis files, do:

 > `make [DOCKER=1] clean`